vznh/vznh/README.md

 # 👋
 I'm a recent graduate from UC Santa Cruz with a primary in both Computer Science and Applied Math.
-Ex-Apple, Ex-startup.
+Ex-Apple, Ex-[founder](https://tokn.so), Ex-[startup](https://www.crunchbase.com/organization/etalyc).

 - ⚙️ I use `.ts`, `.tsx` for my startups/side projects.